lsst-dm/alert_database_ingester/README.md

 optional arguments:
   -h, --help            show this help message and exit --gcp-project GCP_PROJECT
                         when using the google-cloud backend, the name of the GCP project (default: alert-stream) --gcp-bucket GCP_BUCKET
-                        when using the google-cloud backend, the name of the Google Cloud Storage bucket (default: rubin-alert-
+                        when using the google-cloud backend, the name of the Google Cloud Storage bucket (default: rubin-alert-archive) --kafka-host KAFKA_HOST
-                        archive)
-  --kafka-host KAFKA_HOST
                         kafka host with alert data (default: alertbroker- scratch.lsst.codes) --kafka-topic KAFKA_TOPIC
-                        name of the Kafka topic with alert data (default: alerts)
+                        name of the Kafka topic with alert data (default: alerts) --kafka-group KAFKA_GROUP
-  --kafka-group KAFKA_GROUP
-                        Name of a Kafka Consumer group to run under (default: alertdb-ingester) --kafka-username KAFKA_USERNAME
+                        Name of a Kafka Consumer group to run under (default: alertdb-ingester) --kafka-auth-mechanism {mtls,scram}
+                        Kafka authentication mechanism to use (default: scram) --kafka-username KAFKA_USERNAME
-                        Username to use when connecting to Kafka (default: admin)
+                        Username to use when connecting to Kafka.
+Only used if --kafka-auth-mechanism=ssl (default: admin) --tls-client-key-location TLS_CLIENT_KEY_LOCATION
-  --schema-registry-host SCHEMA_REGISTRY_HOST
+                        Path to a client PEM key used for mTLS authentication.
+Only used if --kafka-auth-mechanism=scram. (default: ) --tls-client-crt-location TLS_CLIENT_CRT_LOCATION
+                        Path to a client public cert used for mTLS authentication.
+                        Only used if --kafka-auth-mechanism=scram. (default: )
+  --tls-server-ca-crt-location TLS_SERVER_CA_CRT_LOCATION
+                        Path to a CA public cert used to verify the server's TLS cert.
+Only used if --kafka-auth-mechanism=scram. (default: ) --schema-registry-host SCHEMA_REGISTRY_HOST
                         Address of a Confluent Schema Registry server hosting schemas (default: alertschemas-scratch.lsst.codes)